 The analysis of large customer group exposures is conducted regularly.
 The lending units undertake account updates, monitoring and management of these exposures.
-Further, country and industry specific limits are also incorporated within the overall credit risk management framework for better assessment and management of credit concentration risk.
+In addition, the Group also continuously updates lending or financing guidelines based on periodic reviews of sector risk factors and economic outlook.

 RHB Bank Thailand Operations is guided by the single counterparty exposure limit, bullet and balloon repayment limit, sectorial limit and country risk limits, as well as the Bank of Thailand's Notification No. SorNorSor.
-22/2555 Re: Supervisory Guidelines on Large Exposure (Single Lending Limit) dated 17^{tt} December 2012.
+22/2555 Re: Supervisory Guidelines on Large Exposure (Single Lending Limit) dated 17tt December 2012.